Fastest Marathon Time: World Records + Top Runners

 • The performance must occur at an open, official, sanctioned race.

-• The starting line and finish line cannot be further than 50% of the race distance (13.1 miles) apart if connected by a straight line.
+• If connected by a straight line, the starting line and finish line cannot be more than 50% of the race distance (13.1 miles) apart.

-There are other eligibility criteria, such as wind speed for a tailwind, the use of pace cars and pacers, and the assistance that athletes receive during a race (for example, they have to pick up their own fluids rather than be handed them).
+Other eligibility criteria include wind speed for a tailwind, the use of pace cars and pacers, and the assistance that athletes receive during a race (for example, they have to pick up their own fluids rather than be handed them).

 People running a marathon.